dbonsu/home-lab/src/network/opnsense_document.md

 ### 4. **Connect WAN and Verify LAN**

 1. Connect ISP modem to OPNsense **WAN port**.
-2. Connect LAN port to laptop and verify you can `opnsense` .
+2. Connect LAN port to laptop and verify you can reach `opnsense` .
-3. Confirm internet access through bridged modem.
+3. Confirm internet access through bridged modem, or in my case just from the wall
 4. Update Opnsense: System -> Firmware

 ---